PhillipThePaster/C-Fonts/README.md

-if you want to creat these files yourself
+if you want to create these files yourself

 - download [HxD](https://mh-nexus.de/en/hxd/).
 - download your prefered .ttf file